lancegui/lancegui.github.io/_pages/about.md

 I am a Ph.D. candidate at the University of Arizona.

-My research interests are industrial organization, health economics and quantitative marketing.
+My research interests are industrial organization, health economics and public health.

+I will be on the job market in 2025–2026.

 You can find my CV at <a href='cv/'>here</a>.